flatironinstitute/spike-front/models/Readme.md

 The spike-front data structure is built on a MongoDB database and skinned on the front end with Mongoose ODM.

-Basics on Mongoose can be found (here)[https://mongoosejs.com/docs/index.html].
+Basics on Mongoose can be found [here](https://mongoosejs.com/docs/index.html).

-## Defining the schema
+## Defining the Schema

 Everything in Mongoose starts with a Schema.
-Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.
-There are 6 schemas in this application:
+Each Schema maps to a MongoDB collection and defines the shape of the documents within that collection.
+There are 6 Schemas in this application:

 - Study Set
 - Study